Ordina-JTech/Ordina-JTech.github.io/_posts/2018-03-01-microservices_versus_monolith.md

 The infrastructure for monitoring, automatic testing and deployments is often not fully set up but for 3/4 or 1/2, so the benefits of micro services can not be used, but the burden.

 -------
-W**hat’s the most important lesson you’ve learned from implementing a microservice architecture?**
+**What’s the most important lesson you’ve learned from implementing a microservice architecture?**

 See answer: